SEAPLANE HISTORY AT WINDERMERE

 Flight Lieutenant John Cripps

-Trotter was not the only pilot associated with Windermere to jump from an aeroplane to save himself, as described in The Story of a North Sea Air Station by C F Snowden Gamble.
-Flight Lieutenant John Cripps (later Flight Commander), who commanded Royal Naval Air Station Windermere from May 1916 until January 1917, was previously the Senior Flying Officer at RNAS Great Yarmouth, and was endeavouring to locate approaching airships north of the town when the engine of his B.E.2c stopped.
+Trotter was not the only pilot associated with Windermere to jump from an aeroplane to save himself.
+As described in The Story of a North Sea Air Station by C F Snowden Gamble.
+Flight Lieutenant John Cripps (later Flight Commander), who commanded Royal Naval Air Station Windermere from May 1916 until January 1917, and was previously the Senior Flying Officer at RNAS Great Yarmouth, was endeavouring to locate approaching airships north of the town when the engine of his B.E.2c stopped.

 The Daily Report, 9 September 1915: